elpimous/Neo_robot/INDIGO/qbo_random_move/README.md

 Package not perfect, but does the job !!!

 TODO : use imu in realtime !
-  when imu angle is too high, Qbo can fall backward and reaction appears after at least 1 to 2 seconds !!!
+  when imu angle is too high, Qbo falls backward.
+Imu reaction appears after at least 1 to 2 seconds !!!
   NOT GOOD
 _______________________________________________________________
 Rev2.

 Imu problem solved, floor sensor too.

-  Now, qbo reactions are immediate regarding to risks.
+  Now, qbo reacts immediately regarding to risks.

-Better avoiding obstacles, smooth.
+Better avoiding obstacles, smooth Twist corrections.

 TODO : blocked wheel recognition function
 _______________________________________________________________